sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-graphical3-newcolumns/data-warehouse-cloud-graphical3-newcolumns.md

 ## Intro
-**The Data Builder** in SAP Data Warehouse Cloud makes it simple to make changes to your data while you model it.
-In this tutorial, you will see what happens to dependent views when new columns are added to a table or view in SAP Data Warehouse Cloud.
+**The Data Builder** in SAP Datasphere makes it simple to make changes to your data while you model it.
+In this tutorial, you will see what happens to dependent views when new columns are added to a table or view in SAP Datasphere.

 ---

 ### Create new columns

-The steps below will guide you through adding new columns and managing changes in data models with SAP Data Warehouse Cloud.
+The steps below will guide you through adding new columns and managing changes in data models with SAP Datasphere.

 > In this tutorial, you will see an example related to orders and sales in the Data Builder.
 But you can follow the steps with any kind of data you might have on your system.